 The interior is nothing special, but it makes the beer that is here.
 This cellar is such an interest that a lot of people stand quietly outside or even in the pub "on the stand".
 Occasionally, the people in the suit appear here, because the Czech Parliament is next to it.

 Look at these hundreds of satisfied reviews at Tripadvisor.

 And again, there is the best Czech bottom fermented beer - Pilsner Urquell.

 This pub is in a beautiful historic aisle and is located on the ground floor and a very extensive basement of the ancient house.

-They have also a phenomenal Pilsner Urquell czech beer and you do not have to worry that you would not come here because of many people, the underground is much bigger than the first part of pub.
+They have also a phenomenal Pilsner Urquell Czech beer and you do not have to worry that you would not come here because of many people, the underground is much bigger than the first part of the pub.